rauhs/klang/README.md

 # Features

+* Central hub to push all log messages in your client app
 * Define multiple tabs that filter only the messages that you're interested in.
+* Filter exactly what you want in a tab with transducers (for instance: "wait for event X, then display the next 10 events")
-* Enter a search term in each tab that filter
+* Enter a search term to find log messages
 * Pausing the UI in case of many logs arriving.
 This will not discard the logs but buffer them.
-* Cloning existing tabs to quickly apply different search terms.
+* Clone existing tabs to quickly apply different search terms.
+* Log is asynchronous so you don't have to worry about blocking.
+* Click on any log message and dump the object to your javascript console (as an object).
+This allows you (at least in Chrome) to inspect the object.
+This even allows you to log functions and invoke them (after assigning them to a global variable with a right click) in your javascript console.

 # Usage